Hestfjall

 - Mýrdalsjökull and Eyjafjallajökull glaciers

-The standard route up Hestfjall starts from the farm Vatnsnes, whose home fields reach almost to the foot of the mountain.
-From there you walk up the slope to the long summit ridge, follow it north to the Hesteyru high point, and return the same way.
+The route we'd point you to starts from the farm Vatnsnes, whose home fields run almost to the foot of the mountain.
+From there you climb the slope onto the long summit ridge, follow it north to the Hesteyru high point, and come back down the same way.
+It's a steady ascent rather than a scramble — plan on 3–4 hours and don't rush the top.

-There is also a 4×4 jeep track that climbs partway up the mountain.
-If you have a proper 4-wheel-drive vehicle (a Land Cruiser, Hilux, or similar), you can drive a portion of the route to shorten the hike — useful if you're heading up later in the day or want to focus on the summit itself rather than the full ascent.
-Always assess track conditions before attempting it, and never drive on closed roads in spring during the thaw.
+There's also a 4×4 jeep track that climbs partway up.
+If you've brought a proper 4-wheel-drive vehicle (a Land Cruiser, Hilux or similar) and conditions are dry, you can drive a chunk of it to shorten the walk — handy if you're setting off later in the day.
+We'd only suggest it if you're genuinely confident in the vehicle and the conditions: check the track first, and never drive it on closed roads during the spring thaw.

-Like its neighbour Búrfell, Hestfjall comes with its own old legend.
-According to folk tradition, a tunnel runs under the mountain itself, and a monster (skrímsli) hides inside it.
-From time to time the creature is said to be seen out in the middle of the Hvítá river.
-The story goes that whenever the monster slithers out of its tunnel, the river follows it down into the depths — and the bed of Hvítá below the mountain runs dry until the creature returns.
+Like its neighbour Búrfell, Hestfjall comes with its own old legend, and we love telling this one on the way up.
+Folk tradition says a tunnel runs under the mountain, with a monster (skrímsli) hiding inside it that's sometimes spotted out in the middle of the Hvítá river.
+Whenever the creature slithers out of its tunnel, the story goes, the river follows it down into the depths — and the bed of the Hvítá below the mountain runs dry until it returns.

 Whether you believe in monsters or not, it's a wonderful detail to keep in mind as you stand on top of Hestfjall and look down at the river curving around the mountain.
 Combined with the nykur water-horse legend at Búrfell, it's clear that Grímsnes has its share of supernatural inhabitants — a fitting backdrop for a hiking day in the Golden Circle.